 If you already have climbing equipment it will need to be inspected by one of our instructors and approved for use.
 It may reduce your program cost, depending on what equipment you have and/or still need.

 A CDL is not required, nor is it a part of the current program.
-Many lineworker positions prefer applicants to have a CDL, but may pay for new hires to earn this credential.
-SUNY Broome is working with a local company to have an add-on option available at the end of the program for an additional fee.
+Many lineworker positions prefer applicants to have a CDL, but may assist with new hires obtaining this credential.
+Various opportunities for CDL training are available around the region.

 Refunds are available up until 5 business days before the start of the program.